Elaine answers questions patients have about homeopathy.

 Now, if you’re not having an aggravation and you’re just curious?
 It depends on a lot of things.
 If you’re having an acute illness of some sort or an emergency, the remedy will be “used up” fast!

-If you have a chronic case and you’re taking a high potency, like a 1M, that remedy can conceivably hang on for months!
+If you have a chronic case and you took a high potency, like a 1M, that remedy could conceivably hang on for months!
+And it might actually take weeks or months before you even feel any results from it, good or bad.
 Or let’s say you were given the right remedy, right potency and it cured your symptoms.
-It may last, again, possibly for months!
+It may last, again, possibly for months—you may be completely cured by it, and because you were cured, you may have no way of knowing when the remedy “wore off” or stopped being present.

 For these cases, try starting with a 6C in a bottle of water, three times a day with five succussions before each dose; or a 9C twice a day, or a 12C once a day, adjusting your dosing based on the reaction to the previous dose, raising the potency as needed, stopping the remedy if an acute or emergency occurs, giving the acute remedy in a 30 or 200C, and then going back to your low potency in water with 5 succussions before each dose when the acute has subsided.
 That’s the way to do it!